igvteam/igv-docs/igv-docs/docs/UserGuide/loading_data.md

 2. Enter the URL for a data file or sample information file; If the file is indexed, make sure to enter the index file name in the field provided; Click _OK._

 !!! note ""
-    For bam, tdf, and indexed file formats the web server must support HTTP byte-range requests.
+    For BAM, TDF, and indexed file formats the web server must support HTTP byte-range requests.

-To **load data from the IGV data server**:
+To **load IGV hosted data**:

 1. Select _File > Load from Server_.
 The Available Datasets window appears.
 The Available Datasets are specific to the current reference genome.
 Not all genomes have corresponding hosted datasets.
     ![](img/load_from_server.jpg)